This post and its photos may contain affiliate links, view our disclosure policy.

-This Upper Peninsula Michigan list is by no means all-inclusive but instead features the highlights of what there is to do in each area and the things that I always recommend to friends.
+This Upper Peninsula Michigan list is by no means all-inclusive but instead features the highlights of what there is to do in each area on the EAST SIDE of the peninsula and the things that I always recommend to friends.

 We tend to stick to the free/inexpensive things like hiking, visiting lighthouses, waterfall chasing, rockhounding, and geocaching.

 That being said there are some really cool things in the U.P. that are worth paying for like Oswald’s Bear Ranch, Boat Tours, and Castle Rock.

 Be sure to see all the things to do in Michigan in winter including Upper Peninsula Michigan!

 40+ Things to Do in Upper Peninsula Michigan –

 Along Lake Superior – Look for Lake Superior Agates

 The agates are treasures to behold.
 Look for them along the beaches in Lake Superior.

 Learn more about Lake Superior agates and how to find them along Lake Superior shores from this site.

 Check out recommendations for Lake Superior beaches that are great for agate hunting.